localdevices/RTK_GNSS/provisioning/U-center_setup.md

 You may have to set the permission on the emulated Windows port to access the device via USB.
 For example, ```sudo chmod 777 ~/.wine/dosdevices/com33```.

-Once

-## Configuring the base station for simple Python-based logging of raw UBX data
-You need to activate transmission of raw data over UART1 (serial over jumper cables) at the right baud rate for the script on the Pi to read and log it.
-- Connect the ArduSimple to U-Center
-- Click on UBX-CFG-MSG (Messages)
-  - Select the message 02-15 RXM-RAWX and activate it on UART1.
-  - Select the message 02-13 RXM SFRBX and activate it on UART1.
-  - Click on send.
-- Make sure under UBX-CFG-PRT (Ports) and select UART1 as Target.
-Check that the Protocol out contains at least UBX and the Baudrate is set according for your needs (to match the Python logging script we use, select 460800).
-- After that, go to UBX-CFG-CFG (Configuration)
-- Select all 4 devices on the right (BBR, FLASH, I2C-EEPROM, SPI-FLASH) and click on send.